viniciuszanella/viniciuszanella/README.md

   - 🌱 Currently studying analysis and development at Escola SESI

   - 💬 I am 17 years old, currently living in Brazil.
-I have fluent English, intermediate Spanish, and experience with JAVA and SQL.
+I speak fluent English, intermediate Spanish, and experience with JAVA and SQL.

-  - ⚡ I enjoy practicing sports, watching movies, and playing games!
+  - ⚡ I enjoy practicing sports, watching movies, and playing videogames!

   - 📫 How to reach me: **vini93112@gmail.com**
 </p>